The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe

 \subsection{luminosity evolution}

 Figure \ref{lum_z} illustrates a strong correlation between luminosity and redshift, largely influenced by biases arising from data truncations.
-The Efron–Petrosian method addresses this issue using rank statistics based on a modified version of the Kendall $\tau$ test, defined as follows:
+The Efron-Petrosian method addresses this issue using rank statistics based on a modified version of the Kendall $\tau$ test, defined as follows:

 Here, $R_i$ represents the normalized ranks of sources within their associated sets (comprising sources with $z_j < z_i$ and $L_j >L_{\rm i,lim}$ for ranking in $L$).
 A detailed description of this test can be found in \cite{Lloyd-Ronning_2002,Yonetoku_2014,2015ApJS..218...13Y,Petrosian_2015}.
 If luminosity and redshift are independent, the $R_i$ values should be uniformly distributed between 1 and $n_i$.
 Consequently, the expected mean and the variance of $R_i$ are given by $E_i=\frac{n_i+1}{2}$ and $V_i=\frac{n_i^2-1}{12}$, respectively.
 To quantify the correlation and the luminosity evolution function, we utilize a simple power-law model given by $g(z) = (1 + z)^{k}$.
 Theoretically, $|\tau(k=0)| >1$ indicates a strong dependence between luminosity and redshift, while $|\tau| = 0$ suggests independence.
 The left panel of Figure \ref{tau} presents $\tau$ as a function of $k$, revealing that the best fit occurs at $k=3.58_{-0.51}^{+0.63}$ with a 1$\sigma$ confidence level.
-Additionally, we display the distribution of non-evolving luminosity and redshift in the right panel of Figure \ref{tau}.
+Additionally, we display the distribution of nonevolving luminosity and redshift in the right panel of Figure \ref{tau}.